soufbero/KarateTestingPOC/README.md

-You can post test requests using the included JKS/PFX file (KarateApiDevQA.jks/KarateApiDevQA.pfx) in **AppsCommon** _resources/certs/api_ folder and validate that data is stored in DB and/or Kafka (you can use **KafkaTestConsumer** module for that).
+You can post test requests using the included JKS/PFX file (KarateApiDevQA.jks/KarateApiDevQA.pfx) in **AppsCommon** _resources/certs/api_ folder and validate that data is stored in DB and/or Kafka (you can use **KafkaTestConsumer** module for the latter).